About the Journal

 3. Anti-Plagiarism Policy

 Any quotations, paraphrases or reproductions of charts should acknowledge the original source(s).
-Republication of a published conference paper is acceptable if at least 1/3 of the content is new, a permission is given from the original copyright owner, and the previous publication has to be properly acknowledged.
+Republication of a published conference paper is acceptable if at least 1/3 of the content is new, permission is given from the original copyright owner, and the previous publication has to be properly acknowledged.

 Sharing and Republication